Table of Contents

 FGR is classified as symmetric and asymmetric.

-Symmetric/primary FGR is defined as a poor growth rate of the fetal head, as well as the abdomen and the long bones; thus, all internal organs are reduced in size.
+Symmetric/primary FGR is defined as a poor growth rate of the fetal head, as well as the abdomen and the long bones; thus, all internal organs are proportionally reduced in size.
+It begins to occur in the early stages of gestation.

 Asymmetric FGR is defined as an unequal growth rate of the fetal head and the long bones versus the abdomen and the viscera.
 It is defined as the unequal restriction of weight followed by length.
 There are head and brain sparing allowing it to grow to normal levels.
-It is mostly due to extrinsic factors that occur in late pregnancy.
+It’s due to factors that affect growth later in gestation.

 Clinical Presentation and Diagnosis of Fetal Growth Restriction